davidmaloney/tokensite/README.md

 Cloudflare in front of all traffic — WAF, DDoS protection, Bot Fight Mode and TLS 1.2 minimum all active.
 UFW firewall on the VPS with only ports 22, 80 and 443 open.
 All other ports including backend service ports are blocked at the OS level.
 Always HTTPS enforced — all HTTP traffic automatically redirected to HTTPS.

 Application Security
 Rate limiting on all payment and admin endpoints.
 URL validation on all user-submitted links — only legitimate URLs accepted.
+Contract address validation — all submitted contract addresses are verified as valid Solana base58 addresses before being accepted, preventing malicious input.
 Reserved slug system with an extensive blocklist preventing impersonation of known brands, exchanges, wallets, influencers and platform pages.
 On-chain transaction verification before any page activation.
 Transaction replay protection — each transaction hash can only be used once.
 Unpaid pages automatically deleted after one hour.

 Data and Privacy
 No personal data stored — wallet addresses only.
 No emails, no names, no tracking.
 All page data permanently and irreversibly deleted on expiry.
 Environment variables stored only on the server, never in source control.